BAAPPS/Playground/SwiftUI_Learning/Challenge_day_07/README.md

 ---

 ## What You’ll Build

-A lightweight SwiftUI app that allows users to enter messages and immediately flags content that contains risky or suspicious keywords.
+A lightweight SwiftUI app that lets users send messages to each other while automatically flagging risky or suspicious content.
 You’ll implement:

-- ✅ Keyword detection logic for scam-related terms.
-- ✅ A visual interface to show flagged messages.
+- **Keyword detection logic** to identify scam-related terms in messages.

+- A **visual message interface** that displays flagged content with contextual warnings.

-- ✅ **SwiftData-based persistence** to store and review past entries.
+- **SwiftData-based persistence** to store users, messages, and alert data locally.

-- ✅ An **alert system** to warn users if a message contains high-risk terms, helping raise awareness and encourage caution.
+- An **alert system** that warns users when a message contains high-risk terms, promoting safer communication.

-- ✅ A **one-to-one @Relationship** between the message and its corresponding scam alert, enabling clean, linked data modeling and easy data querying.
+- A **one-to-one `@Relationship`** between each message and its associated scam alert for clean, queryable data modeling.

+- A **user-to-user messaging flow**, where each message is linked to a sender and recipient via user IDs, enabling targeted detection and history tracking.

 ---

 ## What You’ll Learn

-- How to use **SwiftData** for local data persistence in SwiftUI.
+- How to use SwiftData for local data persistence in SwiftUI.

-- How to implement keyword-based scanning for user input.
+- How to implement keyword-based scam detection for user input in real time.

-- How to design and trigger **user alerts** based on flagged content.
+- How to design and trigger user alerts when high-risk content is detected.

-- How to model **one-to-one relationships** with SwiftData’s `@Relationship` macro to link related data cleanly.
+- How to use @Relationship to model one-to-one links between messages and their scam alerts.

+- How to structure linked user data using user IDs to associate messages with individual users.

+- How to use @Bindable to create reactive form inputs and enable two-way binding across views.

-- Best practices for handling simple data models, form input, and message lists.
+- Best practices for managing user-specific message flows, including filtering messages by sender or recipient.

-- How to structure SwiftUI apps in a clean, modular way.
+- Clean architectural strategies using MVVM and modular SwiftUI views.

 ---